sebastiansauer/sebastiansaueracademic/content/home/ebooks.md

 # Order that this section appears on the page.
 weight: 20

-title: Books
+title: eBooks
-subtitle: 'Print and Online-Books'
+subtitle: 'eBooks - free and open on the internet'

 content:
   # Page type to display.
 E.g. project.
-  page_type: book
+  page_type: ebooks

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0